-This technique is not applicable for all parts of some dolls.
-For example, you can use freezer paper to sew the center seams of the body front and back (for a 4-part body), but not when sewing the front to the back.
-If the doll is a simple pancake doll (one piece for the front, one piece for the back) you'll be able to use freezer paper.
-Does this make sense?
+Unless yours is a simple pancake doll, this technique may not be applicable for all doll parts.
+For example, use freezer paper to sew the center seams of the body front and back (for a 4-part body), but not when sewing the front to the back.

-You can also use this techniques with all types of fabrics - below is craft velour.
-Using an open-toed foot really helps to see when you're going - whether using the freezer paper OR traced template method.
+You can also use this technique with many fabrics, knit or woven.
+Below is craft velour, which has some advantages.
+It doesn’t fray, it’s quite forgiving, and is available in a variety of skin colors.
+Using an open-toed presser foot really helps you see where you're going - whether using the freezer paper OR the traced template method.
 My (green) presser foot is Teflon coated, so it slides along the fabric easily.

 3 comments: